 - 1. Visible evidence of insect, rodent or bird damage. - 2.
 Gummy to the extent that the affected area covers 1/4 or more of the kernel's surface. - 3.
-Brown spot or depression caused by insects or disease on an immature almond where the combined affected areas are equal to a circle 1/8-inch or more in diameter. - 4.
+Brown spot or depression caused by insects.
+A single or multiple spots whose combined area is equal to a circle 1/8-inch or more in diameter. - 4.
 Rancid, decayed or moldy. - 5.
-Shriveled so that less than 3/4 of the kernel's skin is filled with meat, or if abnormally thin, withered and watery. - 6.
-Soil that cannot be easily removed from the kernel. - 7.
-Dark, "blackish" discoloration when the affected area covers 1/8-inch or more of the kernel surface. - 8.
+Shriveled so that less than 3/4 of the kernel's skin is filled with meat, or if abnormally thin, withered, shrunken, leathery, tough, or only partially developed. - 6.
+Skin discoloration when more than one-half of the surface of the kernel is affected by very dark or black stains contrasting with the natural color of the skin. - 7.
 Imbedded foreign material including imbedded shell.